-If a big rig driver or semi-truck caused your accident in Savannah, our lawyers from George Sink, P.A.
-Injury Lawyers will fight to get you compensation to cover your losses.
+If a big rig driver or semi-truck caused your accident in Savannah, our lawyers from Kaine Law will fight to get you compensation to cover your losses.

 Truck accidents are more complicated than car accidents and other motor vehicle collisions.
-Our law firm has the resources to investigate and the experience to negotiate and litigate your case.
+Our Savannah personal injury lawyer has the resources to investigate and the experience to negotiate and litigate your case.

 Your Savannah Truck Accident Case Could be Worth More Than You Realize